-Maine Maple Weekend 2023
+Maine Maple Weekend 2023 recap

-We look forward to seeing old friends and making new friends on this weekend.
 For over 25 years we have hosted thousands of visitors for this celebration.
 Activities include sugar bush tours, sap house tours, free samples of Maple products and pure Maple items for sale, in a family friendly outdoor setting regardless of weather.
 Besides viewing how Maple products are made, customers enjoy visiting the barnyard animals as well as hiking the groomed sugar bush trails and savoring the smells, sights and sounds of this unique season of spring in New England.
 We hope customers are inspired to tap their home Maple trees and do their own “sugaring” in their backyard.
 We welcome visitors to join us and enjoy the sweet taste of spring in Maine.
 There is no better way to have fun during Mud Season!!

 Products